 5. Collard Greens

 Enrich your body with a cleansing flush of antioxidants from the delicious and powerful collard greens.
 Collard greens are an excellent source of vitamin K, vitamin A, manganese, vitamin C, dietary fiber and calcium.
 They’re also a very good source of some B vitamins and iron.
-So there’s no question: Collard greens can pump up the nutritional value of your daily smoothie to essentially replace a salad or any serving of veggies.
+So, there’s no question: Collard greens can pump up the nutritional value of your daily smoothie recipe to essentially replace a salad or any serving of veggies.
 This mineral-rich veggie is only slightly bitter with thick, fibrous leaves—which can actually add some much-needed texture to a delicious fruit smoothie.
 Paired in your blender with bold fruit flavors like mango, strawberry or peach, collard greens will surely create the healthy sweet summer treat you’re craving.
-One medium peach is a Fruit on South Beach diet, and the same goes for one cup of fresh strawberries or mango.

 Shopping Tip: Look for firm, unwilted leaves that are deep in green color with no signs of yellowing or browning.
 Smaller leaves will be more tender and have a milder flavor.